k4n474/Otemon_PathFinder/README.md

 The Raspberry Pi is powered by a **5,000 mAh USB Power Delivery (PD) power bank**.
 Separating the motor and control power supplies reduces malfunctions caused by voltage fluctuations and electrical noise, significantly improving the overall stability of the robot.

-To simplify wiring as additional functions were added, we also designed and manufactured a **custom Raspberry Pi HAT board**.
+To simplify wiring as additional functions were added, we also designed and manufactured a **custom Raspberry Pi HAT board**(Jun.
+2026).
 This board organizes the wiring, simplifies assembly and maintenance, and improves the overall maintainability of the robot.

 # Software